why we love nepal

 But as if having the world's tallest mountain, Everest, wasn't enough; Nepal had to go and serve up another 7 of the world's 10 tallest mountains and some of the best hiking and mountaineering imaginable.

-Then, it gifted the world the chilled-out lakeside town of Pokhara (a perfect setting to relax in after your hard mountain trek), the birthplace of Buddha at Lumbini, the steamy plains of Chitwan with their incredible wildlife viewing opportunities, the ancient royal cities and warren-like streets of Kathmandu, and the kindest and most welcoming locals imaginable.
+Then, it gifted the world the chilled-out lakeside town of Pokhara (a perfect setting to relax in after your hard mountain trek), the birthplace of Buddha at Lumbini, the steamy plains of Chitwan with their incredible wildlife viewing opportunities, the ancient royal cities and warren-like streets of Kathmandu, and the kindest locals imaginable.

 It's almost like it knew exactly what nirvana looked like...